Shrey1306/shrey.github.io/content/posts/_index.md

 title: "Blog"
 ---

-Welcome to my blog!
-Here I share my thoughts on technology, programming, and other interests.

-## Recent Posts

-[Your blog posts will appear here]
+Hi, welcome.
+This is my favourite section.
+I write about technology and my life.